MSU Fine and Performing Arts Alumni

 Joanna Ford, soprano

 Class of 2008, appeared in our production of Scott Joplin’s Treemonisha in the title role and Menotti’s The Telephone.
 Ms. Ford was a 2008 recipient of the Fulbright Scholarship and studied German in Berlin for one year and also performed the role of Despina in Mozart’s Cosi fan tutte with the Weimar Opera in 2009.
-She is currently pursuing her master’s degree in voice at Michigan State University and being mentored there by renowned tenor Mr. George Shirley.
+She has earned Master’s of Music degree in voice from the Michigan State University and was mentored there by renowned tenor Mr. George Shirley.
+She is now in New York City pursuing a professional career on the stage.

 Garrett P. Jackson, baritone